AndreyPavlenko/timedf/docs/source/03-adding_new_benchmark.rst

-...                varchar    ...                  *Other console arguments, saved automatically* backend        varchar    Modin_on_hdk         Pandas mode, used for this run ...                varchar    ...                  *Other console arguments, saved automatically* params             json       {'n_rows': 4000000}  Parameters passed by benchmark author using ``benchmark_specific_record``
+...                varchar    ...                  *Other console arguments, saved automatically* backend        varchar    Modin_on_hdk         Pandas mode, used for this run ...                varchar    ...                  *Other console arguments, saved automatically* tag                varchar    new_patch            *Optional* tag for this run.
+Useful to identify unique runs, like experimental library version. params             json       {'n_rows': 4000000}  Parameters passed by benchmark author using ``benchmark_specific_record``
 =================  ========   ===================  ==================================================================